gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack roared.
 "Keep movin'!"

-Needle fire crackled behind them as two of the Marines turned and began firing, their tech and tweaks stuttering the shots to break up any pattern or rhythm.
+Needle fire crackled behind them again as two of the Marines turned and returned fire, their tech and training breaking up any pattern or rhythm in their shots.
 "Go!"
 the sergeant ordered,
-half-waving and half-shoving them one by one through the door at the end of the corridor.
+shoving them one by one through the door at the end of the corridor.

 Wales stumbled and went down on one knee.
 "Sorry,"
 he gasped.
-Dark red blood spurted from twin punctures where the sentry's shot had punched through his leg.
+Dark red blood spurted from twin punctures where a stray shot had punched through his leg.

 The sergeant took his arm and began to drag him forward.
 "No!"